BIOGRAPHY

 After the first of three sons was born, I turned to writing children's books instead of filmmaking.
 Drawing 32 illustrations for a picture book vs. thousands for an animated film was a time-saver.
 I joined the SCBWI (Society of Children's Book Writers and Illustrators), a fabulous resource that led to a wonderful critique group and a long, roller coaster path to publication.
 It took nine years of quiet membership, then winning first prize at a Writers Day, before I felt ready to submit work to publishers.
 But publishers were merging and laying off staff at that time, so contracts would fall through before being finalized.
 It took four years and selling Buster The Very Shy Dog three times before I actually got to sign a contract.
 It has now been in print for over 20 years!

-SCBWI has been a lifeline to my professional sanity, so I have volunteered regularly.
+SCBWI and the critique groups that were formed with people I met at their events have been a lifeline to my professional sanity.
+I have volunteered regularly.
 At first, I just helped with mailers, then I co-coordinated Illustrators Day, conceived and co-cordinated the Working Illustrators Retreat, served on the L.A.
 Regional board, and am now the region's Illustrator Coordinator.